aaronbini/BP-Server/README.md

 ###Run git clone && npm install

-####Will also need to git clone && npm install the BP-Tracker repo in the same folder as BP-Server
+####Will also need to git clone && npm install the BP-Tracker repo in the same directory as BP-Server